Eurocopter Tiger: Tiger HAD

-The Tiger HAD (Hélicoptère d'Appui Destruction, in French or Helicóptero de Apoyo y Destrucción in Spanish for "Support and Destruction Helicopter") version is essentially identical to the HAP version but better suited for operations in hot environments, with 14% more engine power available due to the upgraded Enhanced MTR390 engines (1,092 kW / 1,464 shp during normal operation; 1,322 kW / 1,774 shp in contingency power mode), maximum take-off weight is increased to 6,600 kg, communication suite is expanded with Up Link and Down Link satellite antenna and better ballistic protection as a result of the specific requests made by the Spanish Army.
+The Tiger HAD (Hélicoptère d'Appui Destruction, Helicóptero de Apoyo y Destrucción, "Support Attack Helicopter") version is essentially identical to the HAP version but better suited for operations in hot environments, with 14% more engine power available due to the upgraded Enhanced MTR390 engines (1,092 kW / 1,464 shp during normal operation; 1,322 kW / 1,774 shp in contingency power mode), maximum take-off weight is increased to 6,600 kg, communication suite is expanded with Up Link and Down Link satellite antenna and better ballistic protection as a result of the specific requests made by the Spanish Army.
 It is equipped with the Hellfire II and the Spike ER anti-armour missiles.
 It is suited for attack, escort, ground fire support, armed reconnaissance and air-to-air combat roles.

 It was selected by the Spanish Army, and the French Army Light Aviation (ALAT) decided to upgrade most of their HAP helicopters to the HAD variant.
 In December 2004, Spain ordered 24 of the HAD variant and France ordered 40 HADs.
 France's 40 HAD will cost €35.6m/unit (~US$48m) in 2012 prices.